-This policy applies to children, families, staff, visitors, approved provider, nominated supervisor and management of the OSHC Service.
+This policy applies to children, families, staff, educators, approved provider, nominated supervisor, students, volunteers and visitors of the OSHC Service.

 IMPLEMENTATION

 Our OSHC Service has a responsibility to help children to develop good food practices and approaches, by working with families and educators.